Kotlin/kotlinx.serialization/docs/json.md

 The JSON specification does not restrict the size or precision of numbers, however it is not possible to serialize numbers of arbitrary size or precision using [JsonPrimitive()].

-If [Double] is used, then this is limited in precision, and so large numbers are truncated.
-When using Kotlin/JVM [BigDecimal] can be used instead, but [JsonPrimitive()] will encode this as a string, not a number.
+If [Double] is used, then the numbers are limited in precision, meaning that large numbers are truncated.
+When using Kotlin/JVM [BigDecimal] can be used instead, but [JsonPrimitive()] will encode the value as a string, not a number.

 ```kotlin
 import java.math.BigDecimal